Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Calories: 406 kcal/cup

-Victor’s Classic Hi-Pro Plus Formula Dog Food works for dogs of all life stages — puppies to seniors — and is designed for dogs small to medium in size.
+Victor’s Classic Hi-Pro Plus Formula Dog Food works for dogs of all life stages—puppies to seniors—and is designed for small- to medium-sized dogs.
 It supports high-energy dogs like Corgis with 88% meat protein from beef, pork, chicken, and fish sources.
 It is fortified with minerals, vitamins, essential fatty acids, and amino acids for immune system support.

 However, the first ingredient is beef meal rather than whole meat, and the rest of the animal products are primarily some kind of meal.
 It also contains grains, and pickier Corgis might not want to eat this food.